jackdesert/arscca/README.md

 Backlog
 -------

+  * Add "6pm All are welcome" to board meetings (all are welcome is a link)
+  * Change home page of arscca.org to read "Upcoming Events" instead of "2019 season"
+  * Store calendar to redis to avoid traffic on motorsportreg
+  * Add bits about follow us on facebook.
+  * Fix S3 tests so they return the correct prepend
   * Fix S3 tests so they break without network.
   * Find a sane way to manage redis data when running pytest so it does not clobber development data